ontio/ontology/README.md

 2. Set the network connection port number for each node (recommend using the default port configuration, instead of modifying)

    - `NodePort`is P2P connection port number (default: 20338)
-   - `HttpJsonPort` and `HttpLocalPort` are RPC port number (default: 20336，20337)
+   - `HttpJsonPort` and `HttpLocalPort` are RPC port numbers (default: 20336, 20337)

 3. Seed nodes configuration

    - Select at least one seed node out of 4 hosts and fill the seed node address into the `SeelList` of each configuration file.
-The format is `Seed node IP address + Seed node NodePort`
+The format is `Seed node IP address + Seed node NodePort`.

 4. Create wallet file